nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 ## Kubermetrics
 * [oslabs-beta/kubermetrics](https://github.com/oslabs-beta/kubermetrics) Kubermetrics is an open-source dev tool that provides Kubernetes cluster monitoring as well as data visualization in a simple and easy to understand user interface.
 Kubermetrics intergrates both the Prometheus and Grafana Dashboards on one page!
 Allowing for custominzable dashboards and alerts.

+## Kustomizer
+- [kustomizer](https://kustomizer.dev/) Kustomize build, apply, prune command-line utility.
+Kustomizer is a command-line utility for applying kustomizations on Kubernetes clusters.
+Kustomizer garbage collector keeps track of the applied resources and prunes the Kubernetes objects that were previously applied on the cluster but are missing from the current revision.

 ## MetalLB
 - [MetalLB](https://github.com/metallb/metallb) A network load-balancer implementation for Kubernetes using standard routing protocols